ProjectNeura/COOTA/README.md

 ### IterableGenerator

-Iterablegenerato is an ordered iterator, not a selector.
+An **IterableGenerator** is an ordered iterator, not a selector.
 It achieves ordering by adding a pointer to the generator.

 #### `get_pointer()`